andrasq/node-docs/elastic-pipes.md

 High-speed nodejs line streaming is available via the qfputs and qfgets packages [3], as is very high throughput guaranteed unique id generation [4].

+**Fifo Files**

+If renaming the file is not an option (eg write-protected directory), a streaming many-writers single-reader fifo journal can be implemented inside a single file by periodically compacting the journal.
+The appenders do not change, they continue as before, writing lines under a momentary write lock.
+The reader, however, at suitable times copies the unprocessed tail of the file to start, and truncates it.
+The steps are

+- check that there is "only a little" left unprocessed in the file, and that there is enough free (already processed) space at the front of the file to hold it.
+Check later if not
+- copy the still unprocessed contents to the start of the file
+- if more content arrived while copying, copy that too, as long as it fits
+- lock the file with an exclusive write lock, flock(LOCK_EX)
+- if yet more content arrived, decide whether to copy it too or to abort, unlock and try later
+- truncate the file and unlock

+The above was described in [1], and is implementated in Quicklib as Quick_Fifo_FileCompactor [2].

 ## Conclusions